 (D) Public school classroom teachers who are certified by NBPTS shall enter a recertification cycle for their South Carolina certificate consistent with the length of the recertification cycle for National Board Certification.
 Teachers who are certified by NBPTS moving to this State who hold a valid standard certificate from their sending state are exempted from initial certification requirements and are eligible for a professional teaching certificate and continuing contract status.
-Their recertification cycle will be consistent with the length of the recertification.
+Their recertification cycle for National Board Certification.
 The department is authorized to carry forward funds and only expend them for the same purpose.